fdw/rofi-rbw/docs/rofi-rbw.1.md

 \--action, -a

-: Possible values: type, copy, print
+: Possible values: type, copy, print, add

-      Choose what to do with the selected characters: Directly type them with the "Typer", copy them to the clipboard using the "Clipboarder", or "print" them on stdout
+      Choose what to do with the selected characters: Directly type them with the "Typer", copy them to the clipboard using the "Clipboarder", "print" them on stdout, or "add" a new entry to the database

 \--target, -t